webloft/mysql-native/ABOUT_PREPARED_V2.md

-- When a statement is manually registered on a MySQLPool (as opposed to a Connection), The MySQLPool will manually register it on all currenty-open connections.
+- When a statement is manually registered on a MySQLPool (as opposed to a Connection), The MySQLPool will manually register it on all currently-open connections.
 After this point, the statement will automatically be registered on all new connections, immediately upon each new connection's creation, until `MySQLPool.release` is called on the statement.
+This will also not be in v2.0.0 though, it is delayed until v2.1.0 or so.

 - In the future, other functionality could be added:
 `Connection/MySQLPool.releaseAllPrepared`, `Connection/MySQLPool.releaseStalePrepared`,